angelleye/paypal-woocommerce/readme.txt

 * Fix - Resolves an issue with refunds related to our Multi-Account premium extension plugin. ([#956](https://github.com/angelleye/paypal-woocommerce/issues/956))
 * Fix - Adjustments to ensure IPv4 is always used instead of IPv6 in API requests. ([#957](https://github.com/angelleye/paypal-woocommerce/issues/957))
 * Fix - Resolves compatibility issue with WPML translation. ([#959](https://github.com/angelleye/paypal-woocommerce/issues/959))
+* Fix - Resolves an issue where the PayPal Credit button was getting displayed on product pages even if no price was set for the product. ([#966](https://github.com/angelleye/paypal-woocommerce/issues/966))

 = 1.4.6.8 - 11.29.2017 =
 * Tweak - Adjustments to PayPal Marketing Solutions activation request. ([#948](https://github.com/angelleye/paypal-woocommerce/issues/948))